Yosemite Valley Railroad: Legacy

-Today, the Yosemite Valley Railroad no longer exists, but some remnants can still be found.
-The El Portal Inn, which served as the railroad's terminus, burned down in 1932.
-Some sections of the re-routed railbed were submerged when Exchequer Dam was expanded in the 1960s.
-However, a few of the railroad's tunnels still remain under Lake McClure and in Merced Canyon.
-The National Park Service relocated several surviving structures, such as the original hand-turned turntable, from Bagby to El Portal.
-At El Portal, Caboose No. 15, one of the few surviving pieces of rolling stock, is also on display.
-Locomotive 29, which was sold to a Mexican railroad after the Yosemite Valley Railroad's closure, is currently on static display in Veracruz, Mexico.
+The El Portal Inn, which had replaced the Hotel Del Portal as the railroad's terminus hotel, burned down in 1932.
+Some sections of the rerouted railbed were submerged when Exchequer Dam was expanded in the 1960s, though a few tunnels remain under Lake McClure and in Merced Canyon.
+The National Park Service relocated surviving structures, including the original hand-turned turntable, from Bagby to El Portal.
+Caboose No. 15, one of the few surviving pieces of rolling stock, is also on display there.
+Locomotive No. 29, sold to a Mexican railroad after the YVRR's closure, is on static display in Veracruz, Mexico.

-The film Color of a Brisk and Leaping Day is based on the Yosemite Valley Railroad and 23-year old John McFadden's failed attempt to save it.
+The 1996 film Color of a Brisk and Leaping Day is based on the YVRR and a young man's attempt to save it from abandonment.
 The locations team revived the railroad on screen despite its 50-year dismantlement.
-The film was praised by the New York Times for its ability to capture natural beauty and evoke a vivid American past.
+The New York Times praised the film for its natural beauty and evocation of a vanished American past.
 It won the Cinematography Award at the 1996 Sundance Film Festival.